lumoslabs/broadside/README.md

 A [GLI](https://github.com/davetron5000/gli) based command-line tool for deploying applications on [AWS EC2 Container Service (ECS)](https://aws.amazon.com/ecs/)

+### [The wiki](https://github.com/lumoslabs/broadside/wiki) has all kinds of useful information on it so don't just rely on this README.

 ## Overview
 Amazon ECS presents a low barrier to entry for production-level docker applications.
 Combined with ECS's built-in blue-green deployment, Elastic Load Balancers, Autoscale Groups, and CloudWatch, one can theoretically set up a robust cluster that can scale to serve any number of applications in a short amount of time.
 The ECS GUI, CLI, overall architecture are not the easiest to work with, however, so Broadside seeks to leverage the [ECS ruby API](http://docs.aws.amazon.com/sdkforruby/api/Aws/ECS.html) to dramatically simplify and improve the configuration and deployment process for developers, offering a simple command line interface and configuration format that should meet most needs.